muchimi/JoystickGremlinEx/README.md

 # Change log
+### (m77T6)
+- Change: DoubleTap container: additional UI icons and section separators in line with other containers.
+- Fix: automated API refactor failure (ensure_mode_exists)
+- Fix: DoubleTap container: updated to use new API
+- Fix: (proposed) equality check recursion in some situations

 ### (m77T5A)
 - Fix: incorrect version #
 - Fix: refactor of flow layout event signature not propagated to all dependencies

 ### (m77T5)